 Proof of Concept

-Let’s a crack down on the PoC shown in the above picture.
+Let’s crackdown on the PoC shown in the above picture.

 - Evil_coll.cer: – This is the malicious certificate that the threat actor utilized in a collision attack with the legitimate certificate,

 - Serve_website.py:- This script will manage my fictitious website’s SSL certificate.
 The spoof URL will be https://wwqa.microsoft.com/hello.

 - Mitm_script.py: – This script acts as a Man in the Middle proxy, changing the end certificate during the TLS handshake of a “genuine” TLS server.
 The task is to change the end certificate with the updated certificate.
 As stated in the script, it will then return the modified message, which will be regarded as a full TLS handshake.

 As seen in the screenshot up top, the Akamai PoC is functioning as intended.
 It is trusting a phony TLS connection to “microsoft.com”.
 Remember that this PoC was created using the Windows crypt32.dll vulnerability and Chrome version 48.

 To avoid such risky vulnerabilities, make sure to patch your windows and stay up to date.